benchmarko/CPCBasicTS/README.md

 - Use *OPENIN* and *INPUT#9* to load data from a file in the current "directory" or from Browser local storage
 - If the program is complete (that means, no *MERGE* or *CHAIN MERGE* inside), line number destinations are checked for existence.
 For example, if the line number in *GOTO line* does not exist, the compilation fails.
 - The commands and functions are checked for number of arguments but not always for argument types.
+- There is some statically type checking which prevents a program from compiling, e.g. using a string where a number is espected: `ASC(0)` and the other way around: `chr$("A")`.
+If you want to run such a program, make sure you put an *ON ERROR GOTO x* with x>0 directly before the erroneous statement.

 ## BASIC Features